 The expected audience of this website are

-Security researches should be able to inspect the source code of older live555 releases, e.g. when they investigate an insecure hardware device that ships an out-of-date version of live555 and other software.
+Security researchers should be able to inspect the source code of older live555 releases, e.g. when they investigate an insecure hardware device that ships an out-of-date version of live555 and other software.

 When this site provides stable URLs, also package maintainers for Linux distributions, like Ubuntu or debian, and maintainers for embedded build systems, like openwrt, buildroot or Yocto, can use this site.
 It provides stable URLs of all the released tarballs that can be put in build scripts and package recipes.